liviuxyz-ctrl/Cake-TrackerApp/README.md

 ## Demo Video 🎥

-Check out our short demo video showcasing the key features and how to use the Datavid Cake Tracker.
+Check out our short demo video showcasing the key features and how to use the  Cake Tracker.

 ![Demo Video](./Demo_gif.gif)
 The quality aspec is caused by the conversion from a standard recording to a gif file :)).